User engagement is diversifying and brand opportunities are growing. What does this mean for the social platform’s future?

 TikTok’s modern avenues to business advancements are transforming a youthful social sphere into a thriving business empire.
 Fabian Ouwehand, founder and director of growth at Uplab, had some app insight to share with Wunderman Thompson Intelligence.
 “The most important asset of TikTok is their own creators,” Ouwehand says.
 “They always try to leverage the creator, because if you look at all the trends which have come out of TikTok and how they got very popular, it’s thanks to its creators.”
 With creators at the center of their offering, brands have a unique opportunity to engage with consumers through TikTok and directly monetize on that engagement through in-app purchases, bridging brand marketing and consumer behavior in a new space.

-Main image of the #travelphotography hashtag, courtesy of TikTok.
+Main image courtesy of Pexels.